KinjuuuWrites/packaging-reusable-code/README.md

 ## What's reusable code?

 Let's say you're building a product which is spread across multiple micro-services.
-Generally the notion of micro-services is to develop independently, still there might be some parts of code which you'll tend to use in different micro-services.
+Generally the notion of micro-services is to develop independently, still there might be some parts of code which you'll tend to use in different micro-services as it is.

-A basic approach would be writing a piece of code in a particular micro-service and then replicating it into all the others.
-However this would lead to inconsistency due to using different versions of the code across the micro-services.
+A naive approach would be writing a piece of code in a particular micro-service and then replicating it into all the others.
+However this would lead to an inconsistency which is caused be using different versions of the code across different micro-services.
 In other words, maintaining such a code base would be difficult.

 ## Git Submodules?

 Using git submodules, you can set up a directory within your codebase with links up to another git repository.
-You can write up the reusable parts of the code in a standalone git repository and use it as a submodule in all your micr-services.
+You can write the reusable parts of the code in a standalone git repository and use it as a submodule in all your micr-services.

 However, many developer just do not prefer using git submodules.
 There are various reasons for it, starting from poor development experience to struggles while deploying.